zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 *Learn Java for Android Development*, pp. 305-318, 404-425, 448-456

 ## Collaborating using GitHub
-In addition to providing a publically-accessible place to host our repositories, GitHub also provides functionality that is helpful when working with others.
+In addition to providing a publicly-accessible place to host our repositories, GitHub also provides functionality that is helpful when working with others.
 There are several ways multiple people can work together when using Git and GitHub.
 The simplest way is for everyone to pull from and